Coal Ash Ponds (CCR Rule)

 Effluent Limitation Guidelines for Steam Electric Power Generation (ELG Rule)

-The proposed ELG Rule (Effluent Limitation Guidelines), expected to become final in September 2015, will also regulate CCR ponds, along with other process wastewater streams including flue gas desulfurization for nitrate, arsenic, selenium and mercury.
+The proposed ELG Rule (Effluent Limitation Guidelines), expected to become final by fall 2020, will also regulate CCR ponds, along with other process wastewater streams including flue gas desulfurization for nitrate, arsenic, selenium and mercury.

 Biological treatment has been identified as a leading process technology to achieve the proposed limits in the ELG rule.